Alluxio/alluxio/docs/Running-Flink-on-Tachyon.md

 # Configuration

-Apache Flink allows to use Tachyon through a generic file system wrapper for Hadoop file systems.
+Apache Flink allows to use Tachyon through a generic file system wrapper for the Hadoop file system.
 Therefore, the configuration of Tachyon is done mostly in Hadoop configuration files.

 #### Set property in `core-site.xml`